codefoster/codefoster.com/source/_posts/blend.md

 alias: blend-design-execute-interact/
 ---

-This is likely apparent to anyone that has already ventured into Windows 8 development using Blend for Visual Studio 11, but if you haven&#39;t ventured in yet for some reason... like say you&#39;re busy actually getting work done!
+This is likely apparent to anyone that has already ventured into Windows 8 development using Blend for Visual Studio 11, but if you haven't ventured in yet for some reason... like say you're busy actually getting work done!
 I know how that goes.
-I was recently in industry trying to meet deadlines and didn&#39;t have much opportunity to look at new technology.
+I was recently in industry trying to meet deadlines and didn't have much opportunity to look at new technology.

 So allow me to quickly highlight an incredible feature in Windows 8 development &ndash; specifically in Blend for Visual Studio 11.

 ## Why Use Blend?

 First of all, why and when should you open Blend?
 For a long time, Blend was downright offensive to me as a developer.
 I was and still am a Visual Studio guy.
-I don&#39;t want another IDE offering in parallel to confuse and divide me!
-But now I&#39;ve accepted the two tools as very different and each very powerful in their own role.
+I don't want another IDE offering in parallel to confuse and divide me!
+But now I've accepted the two tools as very different and each very powerful in their own role.

 Some people will almost always use Visual Studio.
 Remember that the Express version is completely free.
-How do you know if you&#39;re one of these people?
+How do you know if you're one of these people?
 Simple.
 Look down.
 Are you wearing one of these t-shirts right now?

 ![](/files/blend_01.png)

-If so then chances are you&#39;re a geek and Visual Studio may be your primary if not your exclusive tool.
+If so then chances are you're a geek and Visual Studio may be your primary if not your exclusive tool.

 Are you wearing something more like this?

 ![](/files/blend_02.png)

 If so then you may call Blend your home and ask a geekier friend to write the actual code for you.
-If you&#39;re like me, you might wear many hats (and shirts) and be able to geek out in the code and the design tools.
+If you're like me, you might wear many hats (and shirts) and be able to geek out in the code and the design tools.

 ## Design, Execute, Interact